AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 5. Results

-In order to provide an overview of the performance of each bias correction method, the results were condensed into a single summary table for the historical (Figure 1) and cross validation (Figure 2) tasks.
+In order to provide an overview of the performance of each bias correction method, the results were condensed into a single summary table for the calibration (Figure 1) and cross validation (Figure 2) tasks.
 The tables show the bias in key metrics averaged (using the mean absolute error/bias) over all grid points and GCM/RCM combinations.